jwmullally/iscsi-target-ramdisk/README.md

 * On the computer where this is installed (target), power on and select `OpenWrt iSCSI Target` from the boot menu.

-* Power on the other computer (initiator), use BIOS's built-in PXE boot
+* Power on the other computer (initiator), select the BIOS's built-in PXE boot

 * The target OS should now be running on the initiator